-Thailand is a heaven on earth with its beautiful beached and secluded islands – and not to forget its all-night full moon parties.
-It is a sanctuary of wildlife and green vegetation which leaves us in awe as we mesmerize ourselves in the splendor and magnificence of nature.
+Thailand is a heaven on earth with its beautiful beached and secluded islands – and not to forget its all-night full-moon parties.
+It is a sanctuary of wildlife and green vegetation which leaves us in awe as we mesmerize ourselves in the splendour and magnificence of nature.

 An Introduction to Khao Yai:

 Thailand’s national parks are best known for their hiking adventures, backpacking Thailand and camping sites where you can easily explore the Mother Nature.
 The Khao Yai national park is the oldest one in Thailand which was set in the year 1962.
 As it is the second biggest national park in the world, it has a number of camping sites where friendly animals do give you a visit.
 It homes more than 200 elephants that you can see around as you hike around especially in winters.
 There are international camps that are set up for foreigners as Khao Yai is equally popular with locals.
 Weekends are usually full, and you hardly get a place to set up your camp, so it is better to make a prior booking.

 What to See at the Khao Yai National Park?

 You can hike down to the camping site as there are famous trails you can follow to see almost all the wildlife inhabiting this forest.
 You can find a guided hiker who can take you through the forest to the famous wildlife watching tower.
 Not only this, there is a beautiful waterfall in Khao Yai that you can visit and take a dip in the water.
 The famous and most impressive Haew Narok (translation: sunken hole of hell) waterfall has a rather true sad story wherein 1992, 6 elephants lost their lives while saving the baby elephant.
 It is a 150-meter deep waterfall, and you need to climb exactly 199 steps to reach its brim which is quite a terrifying hike.